milesich/xcgp-api/docs/graphql/schema/__field.md

 title: __Field
 ---

-<p>Object and Interface types are described by a list of Fields, each of which has a name, potentially a list of arguments, and a return type.</p>
+Object and Interface types are described by a list of Fields, each of which has a name, potentially a list of arguments, and a return type.

 ## Schema definition
 ```graphql